STAY TUNED FOR OUR LOGO AND WEBSITE REFRESH!

 Scarring or discoloration due to acne are common.
 Successful treatment of scarring will improve appearance as well as promote healthy skin in the future.
 Acne scars come in a wide range of types, each with unique characteristics.
 Thanks to medical advances, however, a variety of treatments are available to address specific types of scarring.

-Acne scars can be divided into three general categories: Icepick, Boxcar, Rolling and Hypertrophic.
+Acne scars can be divided into four general categories: Icepick, Boxcar, Rolling and Hypertrophic.

 We treat each type differently.
-Learn more about treatment options for each type below.
+Learn more about treatment options below.

 Raised (Hypertrophic) Acne Scars